The-Marcy-Lab-School/swe-sr-1-1/README.md

 ## Question 3

+Explain the pros and cons of using `console.log()` statements to test our code.

-Why is it an industry practice to use automated tests like Jest tests when we can also test our code manually using `console.log` statements?
+Then, explain the benefits of using automated tests like Jest tests to test our code.

 ### Response 3